-The Netherlands is one of 13 European countries that uses the Euro — whether we want to or not (many Dutch people are nostalgic for the Guilder, not in the least because the Euro appears to have made lots of stuff more expensive)
+The Netherlands is one of 18 European countries that officially use the Euro1 — whether we want to or not (many Dutch people are nostalgic for the Guilder, not in the least because the Euro appears to have made lots of stuff more expensive)

 Best Place To Exchange Your Money